 Impairment is determined by assessing the recoverable amount of the investment to which the goodwill relates.
 Where the recoverable amount is less than the carrying amount of the investment, an impairment loss is recognized.
 An impairment loss in respect of goodwill is not reversed.
-Where part of the operation within the investment is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
-Goodwill disposed of in this circumstance is measured based on the relative values of the operation disposed of and the portion of the cashgenerating unit retained.
+Where part of the operation within the investment is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation.
+Goodwill disposed of in this circumstance is measured based on the relative values of the operation disposed of and the portion of the cash-generating unit retained.